atsaloli/cicd/gitlab-ci/01-setting-up-ci/91-set-up-prod-and-stg-web-sites.md

-# Set up deployment targets: "stage" and "prod"
+# Set up deployment targets: Stage and Prod

 We are going to set up mock "stage" and "prod" environments, so that our CI/CD pipeline has environments to deploy into.